sianlun/dpplus-segmentation/README.md

 After the 10000 epoch, please sent us the 1000th, 2000th, 3000th, 4000th, 5000th, 6000th, 7000th, 8000th, 9000th, 10000th weight file.
 Weight files are located under log directory.

+## The weight files are inside /logs directory.
+There should be an individual folder for each run.